MayaY2014/softlayer-python/README.md

 ## Introduction

-Our project page uses a content-first boilerplate for writing web documents in Markdown.
-It's design is ideally for spinning up Jekyll-powered static websites on GitHub.
+Our project page uses a content-first framework for writing web documents in Markdown.
+It's design is ideal for spinning up Jekyll-powered static websites on GitHub.

 ### Benefits

-Unsatisfied with the capabilities of most boilerplates and frameworks, we took initiative and built a boilerplate that would satisfy a number of expectations.
+Unable to find a framework that satisfied all our essential needs, we took the initiative and built a better mouse trap that met the expectations of:

 * Writing content exclusively in Markdown
-* Relying on fast load times
+* Guaranteeing fast load times
 * Automating repetitive tasks
 * Expecting complete responsiveness without wrapping code in custom HTML selectors
 * Having a table of contents built automatically on each page
 * ~~Using one source file to serve configuration data to other components and pages~~
 * ~~Generating a configuration file instantly from the command line~~
 * Deploying minified or unminified JavaScript and CSS in production
-* Running the site locally on modern Windows OS platforms
+* Running a local instance of the site on modern Windows OS platforms
 * ~~Creating new Markdown pages on-the-fly from the command line~~
-* ~~Using zen mode to hide reading distractions and an inverted canvas for those that prefer the Darkside~~
+* ~~Hiding reading distractions
+* ~~Switching screen contrasts to help those that read better with a dark backdrop~~

 ### Features and Delighters